When Deep Learning Meets Polyhedral Theory: A Survey: Piecewise Linear Structure and the Linear Regions of a Neural Network

 \cite{cai2023pruning} proposed a separate recursive bound based on \cite{serra2018bounding} to account for the sparsity of the weight matrices, which illustrates how pruning connections may affect the maximum number of linear regions.

 The results above have also been extended to other architectures.
-In some cases, results on other types of activations are also part of the papers previously mentioned: \cite{montufar2014on} and \cite{serra2018bounding} present upper bounds for \emph{maxout} networks; \cite{raghu2017expressive} present an upper bound for networks using \emph{hard tanh} activation.
+In some cases, results on other types of activations are also part of the papers previously mentioned.
+First, \cite{montufar2014on} and \cite{serra2018bounding} also present upper bounds for \emph{maxout} networks.
+In a more recent development, \cite{montufar2022maxout} present considerably tighter upper bounds for the number of linear regions in maxout networks with rank $k=3$ or greater.
+Second, \cite{raghu2017expressive} present an upper bound for networks using \emph{hard tanh} activation.
 In other cases, the ideas discussed above have been adapted for sparser networks with parameter sharing: \cite{xiong2020cnn} present upper and lower bounds for convolutional networks, which are shown to asymptotically define more linear regions per parameter than rectifier networks with the same input size and number of layers. \cite{chen2022gcn} present upper and lower bounds for graph convolutional networks. \cite{matoba2022maxpooling} discuss the expresiveness of the maxpooling layers typically used in convolutional neural networks through their equivalence to a sequence of rectifier layers.
 Moreover, \cite{goujon2022role} present results for recently proposed activation functions, such as DeepSpline~\citep{agostineli2015spline,unser2019representer,bohra2020learning} and GroupSort~\citep{anil2019groupsort}.

-Some of the results above were also revisited through the lenses of tropical algebra, in which every linear region corresponds to a tropical hypersurface \citep{zhang2018tropical,charisopoulos2018tropical,maragos2021tropical}.
-Notably, \cite{montufar2022maxout} presented considerably tighter upper bounds for the number of linear regions in maxout networks with rank $k=3$ or greater.
+Some of the results above were also revisited through the lenses of tropical algebra, in which every linear region corresponds to a tropical hypersurface \citep{zhang2018tropical,charisopoulos2018tropical,maragos2021tropical,montufar2022maxout}.